 Meet Frequent Teachers at KPC

-H.E.
-Jetsunma Ahkon Lhamo has always encouraged authentic teachers primarily from within our Palyul lineage to visit and teach at KPC.
-Three teachers who regularly visit are Khenpo Tenzin Norgay, Khenpo Pem Tsheri Sherpa and Atira Zeoli.
-Each of these has received teachings from an unbroken lineage of teacher-student transmissions.
-Therefore you can have confidence in the teachings coming from an undiluted source.
+In addition to Khenpo Karze, three teachers regularly teach at KPC: Khenpo Tenzin Norgay, Khenpo Pem Tsheri Sherpa, and Atira Zeoli, Jetsunma’s daughter and heart student.
+Each of these teachers has received transmissions from an unbroken lineage of teacher-student transmissions.
+You can have confidence in their teachings, knowing they come from an undiluted, authentic source.

 Khenpo Tenzin Norgay Rinpoche